We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 This is where communication is crucial.
 Openly discussing any anger, resentment, embarrassment, or unresolved conflicts can help maintain the trust and intimacy needed for a healthy sexual relationship.

-Make an appointment with a doctor or other healthcare provider if you’re frequently:
+Make an appointment with a doctor or other healthcare professional if you’re frequently:

 - concerned about the overall firmness of your erection